The 7 Causes of Depression

 simply acknowledge and express them perhaps through crying journaling or

-express them creatively through art, music, dance or poetry.
+express them creatively through art, music, dance, or poetry.

 Old trauma or losses will resurface when you are faced with a new loss.
 They are all categorized in our brain in the same place so they all come tumbling out.
 Go ahead and process them too.
-Unprocessed losses turn into depression that is just under the surface.
+Unprocessed losses turn into a depression that is just under the surface.

 Cognitive or Mental Cause of Depression

 Depression can be the result of learned, negative thinking.
-The "one-eyed" view is a negative view of ourselves, our day, our future and of our world which leads to depression and low self-esteem.
-Generally it is learned when we are growing up in our families.
+The "one-eyed" view is a negative view of ourselves, our day, our future, and of our world which leads to depression and low self-esteem.
+Generally, it is learned when we are growing up in our families.
 Because it is learned, it can be changed.
 The negative view is a narrow view that leaves out the positive.

 Changing your negative view to include the positive one

-Take a moment several times a day to notice something to be grateful for in your life and in the world.
-Use driving time, waiting in line at the grocery, any time when you can catch a moment, and time at the end of the day.
-Do it out loud with your children in the car and have them do it, do it at the dinner table and always do it at the end of the day and before you go to sleep.
+Take a moment several times a day to notice something to be grateful for in your life and the world.
+Use the driving time, waiting in line at the grocery, any time when you can catch a moment, and time at the end of the day.
+Do it out loud with your children in the car and have them do it, do it at the dinner table, and always do it at the end of the day and before you go to sleep.
 You will incorporate this practice into your daily routine always from now on.
-You will become more adept at noticing things throughout your day as you mind makes this a new habit.
+You will become more adept at noticing things throughout your day as your mind makes this a new habit.

 Spiritual Cause of Depression

-In summary, depression can be the result of physical, emotional, mental or spiritual causes or a combination of any of these.
+In summary, depression can be the result of physical, emotional, mental, or spiritual causes or a combination of any of these.
 Whenever you recognize any symptoms of depression evaluate the cause or causes.
 This will then direct you to a plan to eliminate it.

 See your primary care physician to rule out a physical problem.
 If you have a family history of a hormonal or chemical imbalance see a psychiatrist for an evaluation.
-Eat nutritionally especially high energy foods and get adequate vitamins and minerals sleep, exercise and relaxation.
-Eliminate alcohol, marijuana or any other mood altering drugs.
+Eat nutritionally, especially high-energy foods and get adequate vitamins and minerals sleep, exercise, and relaxation.
+Eliminate alcohol, marijuana, or any other mood-altering drugs.
 Match your coping skills with your stress level.
 Process both recent and past losses or trauma.
 Balance your processing of losses with coping skills.
 Change your learned negative perception of yourself, others, and the world to a positive one.
 Evaluate whether something in your life needs to be changed.